m-pluta/svp/report/report.typ

   ],
 ) <Fig2>

-Based on these findings, and considering the coursework's requirements, I concluded it was unnecessary as the accuracy stays within the tolerance $T$.
-Furthermore, I could not justify the extra memory and computation time needed for `long double` in this context.
+Based on this, and considering the coursework's requirements, I concluded it was unnecessary as the accuracy stayed within the tolerance $T$.
+Furthermore, I could not justify the extra memory and computation time needed for `long double`.

 #pagebreak()